 The Season of Creation begins on 1st September (recognised internationally as 'Creation Day') and concludes on the feast day of St Francis of Assisi, 4th October.
-These six Stations of Creation are based on St Francis' Canticle of the Creatures and can be used to provide people with the opportunity for quiet reflection on the wonders of God's creation.
+These six Stations of Creation are based on St Francis' Canticle of the Creatures and can be used to provide people with the opportunity for quiet reflection on the wonders of God's creation

-A Lament-Prayer in response to violence.
+Lamenting Violence - A prayerful response to violence.

 This lament may be used as it is, altered to suit particular groups or simply used as inspiration to create something new.
-Consideration needs to be given to those who may attend, especially if victims of violence are present.
+Consideration needs to be given to those who may attend, especially if victims of sexual violence are present.
 Prepare an environment which is both comfortable and beautiful – it could be in a church or meeting room.
 As people arrive, ensure they are warmly welcomed.
 Prepare beforehand who will do each part of the ritual and how it will be done.
 Performative readings, sung Psalms and lengthy silences will help facilitate deep prayer.

 Let Us Lament - the document will print as an A5 folding document: click here to view document.